mskarthi95/agency/README.md

 Consumer Uninterrupted management system

-Its for Insurance Vehicle insurance and others type of Insurance agency.
+Its for Vehicle insurance and others type of Insurance agency.

 -To maintain cnsumer record.
 -Consumer to know latest scheme.